apache/iceberg/docs/docs/daft.md

 (Showing first 4 of 4 rows)
 ```

-Notice that the operation above produced a warning from PyIceberg that "no partition filter was specified".
+Note that the operation above will produce a warning from PyIceberg that "no partition filter was specified" and that "this will result in a full table scan".
 Any filter operations on the Daft dataframe, `df`, will [push down the filters](https://iceberg.apache.org/docs/latest/performance/#data-filtering), correctly account for [hidden partitioning](https://iceberg.apache.org/docs/latest/partitioning/), and utilize [table statistics to inform query planning](https://iceberg.apache.org/docs/latest/performance/#scan-planning) for efficient reads.

 Let's try the above query again, but this time with a filter applied on the table's partition column `"vendor_id"` which Daft will correctly use to elide a full table scan.